IvanPalm/Resume.md/Resume_IvanPalmegiani_V2.md

 **Research Assistant**, Dec.
 2012 - Feb.
 2013 | **Research Technician**, Feb.
 2012 - Nov.
 2012
 Main goal: Investigate the spatial ecology of freeranging wolves, and predator-prey relationship in Peneda-Gerês National Park (PT).
 - Collected and analyzed GPS telemetry and geo-referenced environmental data.
-- Explored and modelled presence-absence data with generalized linear models (GLM).
+- Explored and modelled presence-absence in relation to environmental variables using linear and nonlinear regression models.
-- Designed and maintained relational geo-databases.
+- Designed and maintained relational (geo)databases.
-- Provided insights to to stake-holders, team members, and scientific audiences, data reporting and visualization.
+- Provided insights to stake-holders, team members, and scientific audiences, data reporting and visualization.

 [Department of Zoology and Evolutionary Genetics, University of Sassari][09879b80]
 **Research Technician**, Nov.
 2010 - Nov.
 2011